 THE WRECK OF THE "BIRKENHEAD"

-small coastal schooner, 'Lioness" making hger way from Algoa Bay to Cape of Good Hope, when he picked up soldiers/surviviors from the the sinking of the "Birkenhead", off
+the small coastal schooner, 'Lioness" making hger way from Algoa Bay to Cape of Good Hope, when he picked up soldiers/surviviors from the the sinking of the

 .
 A book "The Unfortunate ship" by S J Lennox Kerr is about the controversial iron ship "Birkenhead" and its stranding on a rock.

-his vessel while cutters were alongside and were being lifted on board be made good and described to Wyvill what his Wife, his men and he had done and what they had given
+done to his vessel while cutters were alongside and were being lifted on board be made good and described to Wyvill what his Wife, his men and he had done and what

 Another book "A Deathless Story" also contains mention of the Ramsden Family.

 Daughter Christiana (then 8 years old) was told to stay down below deck when sailors/soldiers were rescued and stripped of their wet clothing Christiana disobeyed and

 went up on deck, being punished by receiving a spanking with a silver hairbrush.
 A story which was told many times by Christiana to her children and grandchildren.

 The great naval tradition of “women and children first” was established with the wreck of the "Birkenhead"

 Full details of the wreck of the "Birkenhead" are available on WIKIPEDIA